rishaband/rishaband/README.md

 <h1 align="center">Hi 👋, I'm Rishab!</h1>

-- 🔭 I’m currently working on **Spotify Scraper**
+- 🔭 I’m currently working on **Spotify Playlist Scraper**

 - 🌱 I’m currently learning **C++ and theoretical SQL**

-- 👨‍💻 All of my projects are available in my GitHuub page
+- 👨‍💻 All of my projects are available on my GitHuub page

 - 📫 How to reach me: **Visit my LinkedIn attached to my GitHub page or email me @rishabb.annand@gmail.com**
 - 📖 I'm a first year currently studying **Computer Engineering at the University of Waterloo**
+- I enjoy all types of software development!

 <h3 align="left">Connect with me:</h3>
 <p align="left">